Welcome to today's edition of the Rush 24-7 podcast.

 He cited a need to focus on prosecution of a high-profile child molestation case, which you've got to admit is a different excuse.

-It's uh it's a novel excuse.
+It's a novel excuse.

-Uh mayor uh Congressman Marion Berry, Democrat of Arkansas, has also decided to throw in the towel.
+Congressman Marion Berry, Democrat of Arkansas, has also decided to throw in the towel.

-Uh Representative Berry fears that these midterm elections are going to go the way of the 1994 midterms, when Democrats lost control of the House after a failed health care reform effort.
+Representative Berry fears that these midterm elections are going to go the way of the 1994 midterms, when Democrats lost control of the House after a failed health care reform effort.

 But, Berry told the Arkansas Democrat Gazette, the White House does not share his concerns.

-Uh but that's that's the way Obama's looking at it.
+But that's the way Obama's looking at it.

 This isn't 1994.

-Get real, you guys!
+Get real, you guys.

 You've got Barack Obama on your team, not some loser like Bill Clinton.